AGENT OS

 Crazy 8s

-For crazy 8s each participant had time to individually sketch out a a variation of one of their best ideas, and then create a 3-panel solution sketch.
-We would then work in break out rooms to present our solution sketches and pick a few that we would like to bring back to the entire team for the Art Museum activity, which took place on day 3.
+For the Crazy 8s exercise, each participant had time to individually sketch a variation of one of their best ideas, followed by creating a three-panel solution sketch.
+We then moved into breakout rooms to present our sketches and select a few to bring back to the entire group for the Art Museum activity, which took place on Day 3.

 Day 3